Search This Blog

 Optimizing for Search Engines

-Another important part of improving low-performing content is optimizing it for search engines while keeping it easy to read—this is known as SEO optimization.
-Start by researching keywords related to your topics; tools like Google Keyword Planner can be very helpful.
-Naturally include these keywords in titles, headings, and throughout the text without forcing them in awkwardly.
+Another big part of making low-performing content better is to make sure it shows up on search engines and is easy for people to read—this is SEO optimization.
+Start by looking for keywords that match your topics.
+A tool like Google Keyword Planner can help with this.
+Put these keywords in titles, in headings, and in the text.
+Try to add them in a way that feels smooth and not forced.

 Encouraging Interaction Within Content